Women's outfitworksmart casual

 Why it works

 Two pieces, multiple occasions.
 The white oxford shirt brings the single most versatile shirt in any wardrobe.
 The wide-leg trousers answers it — the proportional counterweight to a fitted top.
-Monochrome with cool neutrals — black or white against navy, charcoal, or slate — is the cleanest contrast in menswear.
+Black or white against navy, charcoal, or slate is the cleanest contrast a wardrobe can produce — the cool undertones agree without competing, and it flatters in any light.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.